 This chapter explains how to install and use your ImaCor Zura Handheld Scanner safely and effectively.
 Refer to section on Safety before handling the ImaCor Zura Handheld Scanner.
 Your ImaCor Zura Handheld Scanner is already activated and ready for use.
-You just need to download the ImaCor partner Clarius Mobile Health App on an Apple iOS device or an Android[TM]-based device
+You just need to download the ImaCor App on an Apple iOS device or an AndroidTM-based device

-Downloading the Clarius App
+Downloading the ImaCor App

-Whether you are using Apple iOS or Android[TM], you must have an account and password set up with them.
-Before installing the App, make sure your smart device meets the minimum requirements.
+Whether you are using Apple iOS or AndroidTM, you must have an account and password set up with them.
+Before installing the ImaCor App, make sure your smart device meets the minimum requirements.

-- ▼ To download the Clarius App: - 1.
+- ▼ To download the ImaCor App: - 1.
 Go to the Apple App Store or Google Play Store. - 2.
-Search for the Clarius App.
-If you cannot find the Clarius App, your smart device may not be meeting minimum specifications. - 3.
+Search for the ImaCor App.
+If you cannot find the ImaCor App, your smart device may not be meeting minimum specifications. - 3.
 Tap the Install button and follow the instructions on your screen.
 This downloads the application. - 4.
 Tap the Open button.
-This opens the Clarius App.
+This opens the ImaCor App.